MSchnidman/MSchnidman.github.io/_teaching/UG_TA.md

 AI and the Future of Work (ECON 4444)
 ======

 I was responsible for leading weekly discussion sections, in which I expanded on the concepts covered in lectures, and gave students the opportunity to further explore the material.
-I also graded assignments and exams, held office hours, and helped manage course logistics.
+I also graded assignments and exams, assisted in the development of course materials, held office hours, and helped manage course logistics.

 The course was taught by Professor [Anton Korinek](https://economics.virginia.edu/people/profile/ak4yh).